Riders and Endorsements for Renters

-When speaking to your GEICO representative about renters insurance through GEICO Insurance Agency, Inc., there are additional types of coverage that might be beneficial to ask about.
+When speaking to your GEICO representative about renters insurance through the GEICO Insurance Agency, LLC, there are additional types of coverage that might be beneficial to ask about.
 Remember, renters insurance refers to any type of rental dwelling insurance whether it is an apartment, condo or other type of dwelling.
 Riders and endorsements are add-ons to an insurance policy.
 Popular "riders" or "endorsements" you may want to inquire about include the following:

-1. Replacement Cost Coverage.
 Most standard renters insurance quotes include actual cash value as opposed to replacement value for your belongings.
 Actual cash value takes depreciation into consideration when calculating a post-claim payout, which means you may not get enough to buy a new version of the item that was lost.
 This is where replacement cost coverage can help.

-2. Scheduled Personal Property.
 This is additional insurance for high value items or special collections.
 Common examples include jewelry, coin collections, sporting goods, specialized electronics, and other valuables.

-3. Business Merchandise Coverage.
 This has become a much more popular endorsement in recent years, especially for tenants who sell products online such as via eBay.

-4. Incidental Business Liability.
 If you have a home business such as a small baby-sitting business, this insurance helps protect you against liability claims related to your business.